quantiacs/documentation/en/source/user_guide/new_and_legacy_platform.md

 * you have access to historical data for futures, Bitcoin futures and cryptocurrencies;

-* we updated open-source libraries for algorithm development, which has become more efficient.
+* we updated open-source libraries for algorithm development.

 ## Example

-A distinctive feature of the new version of Quantiacs is the simplification of the strategy code, which became much easier to read and use.
+The new version of Quantiacs simplifies the strategy code, making it easier to read and use.
 Let us consider a simple strategy based on a crossing of moving averages.

 ### Quantiacs Legacy